 The Local Lymph Node Assay: BrdU-ELISA (LLNA:BrdU-ELISA) is a non-radioactive modification to the LLNA method for identifying potential skin sensitizing test substances and measuring the proliferation of lymphocytes they induce in the auricular lymph nodes.
-The method described in mouse (CBA/JN strain) is based on the use of measuring 5-bromo-2-deoxyuridine (BrdU) content, an analogue of thymidine, as an indicator of this proliferation.
+The method described in mouse is based on the use of measuring 5-bromo-2-deoxyuridine (BrdU) content, an analogue of thymidine, as an indicator of this proliferation.
 A minimum of four animals is used per dose group, with a minimum of three concentrations of the test substance, plus a concurrent negative control group and a positive control group.
 The experimental schedule is during 6 days.
 Thereafter, the animals are killed and a single cell suspension of lymph node cells (LNC) is prepared.
 The procedure for preparing the LNC is crucial, in particular for the small lymph nodes in NC animals.
-Then the BrdU content in DNA of lymphocytes is measured by ELISA using a commercial kit.
+Then the BrdU content in DNA of lymphocytes is measured by ELISA using a commercial kit of by Flow Cytometry (FCM).
 This study includes: measurements (weighing, BrdU) and clinical daily observations.
 The results are expressed as the Stimulation Index (SI) obtained by calculation from the mean BrdU labelling index.
-The SI should be ¡Ý1.6 before further evaluation of the test material as a potential skin sensitizer is warranted.
+The SI should be ≥1.6 for the ELISA method or ≥2.7 for the FCM method for identifying the test material as a potential skin sensitizer.